Master of Arts in Ministry - Saint John's Seminary

 Master of Arts in Ministry

-The Master of Arts in Ministry Program encompasses the vision and four aspects of lay formation that Pope Saint John Paul II articulated in Christifidelis Laici.
+The Master of Arts in Ministry Program encompasses the vision and four aspects of lay formation as articulated by Pope John Paul II in Christifidelis Laici and the US Bishops in Co-Workers in the Vineyard.

 Intellectual Formation